CloudNativeSDWAN/cnwan-operator/docs/advanced_installation.md

 ### Credentials

+Skip this step if you are not using Google Service Directory.
 Copy the contents of you Service Account and paste to `config/manager/serviceHandlerSecret.yaml` below `gcloud-credentials.json: |-`.

 The file must look like this: